Petawawa Pop Up Container Market Program FAQ's

 Why Use a Pop Up Container?

 - A Pop Up Container is like having your own storefront.
-Renters can be local or from anywhere in Renfrew County (In adherence with COVID-19 guidelines) As COVID guidelines change the scope of eligible participants can change accordingly.
+Renters can be local or from anywhere in Renfrew County and surrounding area.
+(In adherence with COVID-19 guidelines) As COVID guidelines change the scope of eligible participants can change accordingly.

 - The unit is beside similar such containers so there is a market feel and vendors can enjoy the opportunity to network and collaborate.